-a) To take all operational decisions in connection with the Council's community development and support and community safety initiatives and programmes, including matters relating to children, young people and anti-poverty initiatives, crime and disorder and including decisions in respect of all personnel, assets and resources used for such purposes.
+a) To take all operational decisions in connection with the Council's community development and support and community safety initiatives and programmes, including matters relating to children, young people and anti-poverty initiatives, crime and disorder a) To be responsible for administering grants to and overseeing the Council's relationships with the Citizens Advice Bureau and the Law Centre and other community groups and associations.

-- b) To be responsible for overseeing the Council's relationship with and the disbursement of grants to Community Centres, Rural Areas, Parish Councils and Village Halls. - c) To be responsible for authorising the payment of grants under the Council's Small Scale Community Projects scheme.
+- and including decisions in respect of all personnel, assets and resources used for such purposes. - b) To be responsible for overseeing the Council's relationship with and the disbursement of grants to Community Centres, Rural Areas, Parish Councils and Village Halls. - c) To be responsible for authorising the payment of grants under the Council's Small Scale Community Projects scheme.